 His influence on Western thought is considerable, and much of modern philosophy was conceived in development or refutation of his ideas, particularly in the areas of ethics, natural law, metaphysics, and political theory.
 Unlike many currents in the Church of the time, Thomas embraced several ideas put forward by Aristotle — whom he referred to as "the Philosopher" — and attempted to synthethise Aristotelian philosophy with the principles of Christianity.
 The works for which he is best known are the Summa Theologica and the Summa contra Gentiles.
 Thomas Aquinas on Mnemonics and Study.

 A letter by Aquinas to Brother John on How to Study Thomas Aquinas' article in the Summa on memory technique More sites on Memory Techniques A site that sells Tony Buzan’s products (computer programs and videos).

 His memorial is celebrated on 28 August, the day of his death.
 He is the patron saint of brewers, printers, theologians, the alleviation of sore eyes, and a number of cities and dioceses.
 Many Protestants, especially Calvinists, consider him to be one of the theological fathers of the Protestant Reformation due to his teachings on salvation and divine grace.
 In the East, many of his teachings are not accepted.
 Augustine’s Confessions and the Harmony of Faith and Reason.
 Pope Benedict XVI dramatically underscored the importance of St.

 She was a reformer of the Carmelite Order and is considered to be a founder of the Discalced Carmelites along with John of the Cross.
 In 1622, forty years after her death, she was canonized by Pope Gregory XV and on 27 September 1970, was named a Doctor of the Church by Pope Paul VI.
 Her books, which include her autobiography (The Life of Teresa of Jesus) and her seminal work El Castillo Interior (trans.: The Interior Castle) are an integral part of Spanish Renaissance literature as well as Christian mysticism and Christian meditation practices as she entails in her other important work, Camino de Perfección (trans.: The Way of Perfection).

+ST. JOHN OF AVILA AND ST. HILDEGARD OF BINGEN TO BE PROCLAIMED DOCTORS OF THE UNIVERSAL CHURCH.
 Vatican City, 27 May 2012 (VIS) - After celebrating Mass this morning in the Vatican Basilica for the Solemnity of Pentecost, the Holy Father appeared at the window of his study to pray the Regina Coeli with pilgrims gathered in St.